aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 ### __User Stories__

-- As a new user to the website, I want to be able to navigate through the site easily and find what I need effieciantly.
+- As a new user to the website, I want to be able to navigate through the site easily and find what I need efficently.

 - As a new user to the site, I want to be able to find the *gallery* easily, find the particular style of tattoo I'm thinking getting, look at the images clearly to help me with my own design/ ideas.